Yuan Shikai coinage: Later production and use

+The junk dollar eventually replaced the Yuan Shikai dollar after the Northern Expedition.

-Although the Nationalist government halted production of the coin in favor of the Memento dollar (and later the Junk dollar), local production of the Yuan dollars in areas outside of their control continued into the 1930s and 1940s.
-In 1930, the provincial government of warlord Feng Yuxiang began local production of the dollars at .73 fineness, likely at Lanzhou.
+Although the Nationalist government halted the minting of the coin in favor of the memento dollar (and later the junk dollar), local production of the Yuan dollars in areas outside of its control continued into the 1930s and 1940s.
+In 1930, the Gansu provincial government of warlord Feng Yuxiang began locally minting the dollars at .73 fineness, likely at Lanzhou.
 These were initially marked with the province's name along Yuan's portrait in 1930, but this label was later removed to allow the coin to circulate beyond the province.
+At least 5,370,000 dollars were made in Gansu.

-During the mid-1930s, the Communist forces of the Chinese Soviet Republic began producing poor quality Yuan Shikai dollars with Year 3 dates alongside their own "Sichuan-Shaanxi Soviet" dollars.
-The Communist-produced Yuan Shikai dollars have such crudely produced dies that they appear visually similar to forgeries; however, unlike contemporary counterfeits, they have a relatively high silver content of .70 to .80 fineness.
+During the mid-1930s, the Communist forces of the Chinese Soviet Republic began minting poor quality Yuan Shikai dollars with Year 3 dates alongside their own "Sichuan-Shaanxi Soviet" dollars.
+The Communist-made Yuan Shikai dollars have such crudely-produced dies that they appear visually similar to forgeries; however, unlike counterfeits from the period, they have a relatively high silver content of .70 to .80 fineness.
+In North Henan, local Communists hammered Yuan Shikai coins flat and then hammered Marxist designs (in one case, a portrait of Karl Marx) onto them.

 China abruptly abandoned the silver standard in 1935.
 Large amounts of paper currency circulated in its place, halting the regional production of the Yuan Shikai dollar.
-Following large-scale inflation during the Second Sino-Japanese War and the reemergence of the Chinese Civil War, the yuan entered hyperinflation in 1948–1949.
-This forced mints in the nationalist-aligned southern and western provinces to return to the production of silver coinage in an attempt to stabilize the currency.
-The Canton Mint produced an eclectic mix of Memento, Junk, and 9th year Yuan Shikai dollars for several months in 1949; this concurrent production led to mules of all three coins during this period.
-One specific variety produced at Canton in 1949 circulated on Hainan prior to the Battle of Hainan Island; these have different lettering and a "blurry" appearance, alongside reduced luster.
+Following large-scale inflation during the Second Sino-Japanese War (1937–1945) and the succeeding reemergence of the Chinese Civil War, the yuan entered hyperinflation in 1948–1949.
+Mints in the Nationalist-aligned southern and western provinces returned to minting silver coinage in an attempt to stabilize the currency.

+The Canton Mint struck an eclectic mix of Memento, Junk, and 9th-year Yuan Shikai dollars for several months in 1949; this concurrent production led to mules (coins with sides from different designs) of all three coins during this period.
+In October 1949, the mint was evacuated to Haikou on the island of Hainan due to Communist military operations.
+The dollars produced on Hainan have different lettering and a "blurry" appearance, alongside reduced luster.
+In Nationalist-controlled Yunnan, 530,000 coins were minted in 1949.
+Concurrently, local Communist bureaus in Shenyang and Shanghai minted new Yuan Shikai dollars using old Year 3 dies, due to a lack of trust in paper money.

 Additionally, the Nationalist government made inquiries to the Royal Mint and Birmingham Mint in the United Kingdom to supplement its coin production during hyperinflation.
-The Birmingham Mint engraved dies for 8th Year Yuan Shikai dollars and produced several test strikes; both known examples featured the date 1949 written on the coins in pencil.
+The Birmingham Mint engraved dies for 8th-year Yuan Shikai dollars and created several test strikes; both known examples featured the date 1949 written on the coins in pencil.
 No foreign production of Yuan Shikai coins was able to begin before the Communist victory in the war and the exile of the Nationalist government to Taiwan.